knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="getusersachievementsprogress"></a>
 # **GetUsersAchievementsProgress**
-> ModelPageResourceUserAchievementGroupResource GetUsersAchievementsProgress (bool? filterAchievementDerived, string filterAchievementTagset, string filterAchievementName, int? size, int? page)
+> PageResourceUserAchievementGroupResource GetUsersAchievementsProgress (bool? filterAchievementDerived, string filterAchievementTagset, string filterAchievementName, int? size, int? page)

 Retrieve progress on achievements for all users